iViolinSolo/zero-cost-proxies/README.md

 # do not use `bash`, use `source` instead
 ```
 ## 2. Versions
+- V1.0.6
+add original `naswot` implements based on RELU, can be calculated using metirc `nwot_relu`, also fix potential oom bug, and more reliable GPU memory cache removal code snippets.
 - V1.0.5
 add `naswot, lnwot` into mats
 - V1.0.4